open-estuary/github-blog-source/source/_posts/Binary-Files.md

 	dd if=ubuntu-vivid.img of=/dev/sda2

+Or you can also mount it to an empty directory as follows.

+    mkdir rootfs
+    mount ubuntu-vivid.img rootfs

 All original distributions without validation for this project's boards can be downloaded from follows:

 	Ubuntu:		wget -c https://cloud-images.ubuntu.com/vivid/current/vivid-server-cloudimg-arm64.tar.gz